 Default Notice Issued as Stormwater Contamination Battle with Fort Bragg Escalates

-A court clerk on Tuesday entered a default notice in response to a request by to Sierra Northern Railway and Mendocino Railway in a case they filed against the city of Fort Bragg.
+A court clerk on Tuesday entered a default notice in response to a request by the Sierra Northern Railway and Mendocino Railway in a case they filed against the city of Fort Bragg.

-The railways sued the city in August 2024 over ongoing contamination of Mill Pond 8, located on the site of the former Georgia-Pacific lumber mill, by hazardous substances including dioxins and furans.
+The railways sued the city in federal court in August 2024 over ongoing contamination of Mill Pond 8, located on the site of the former Georgia-Pacific lumber mill, by hazardous substances including dioxins and furans.
+(Both Mendocino Railway and Sierra Northern Railway are subsidiaries of the Sierra Railroad.
+Mendocino Railway transferred the area of the mill site containing Pond 8 to Sierra Northern Railway three years ago.)

 According to the railways, the city discharged untreated, hazardous stormwater onto their private property for years, effectively transforming the eight-acre pond into an unlicensed toxic waste dump.